Travel with Purpose

 Young people are the future storytellers and guardians of this mountain region.

-Through hands-on learning at Home of Friends, local youth gain experience in guiding, hospitality and small-scale entrepreneurship.
-Many now lead hikes, host guests or help coordinate Community initiatives - showing that tourism, when done with care, can support real pathways close to home.
+Through hands-on learning at Home of Friends, Kapchorwa youth gain experience in guiding, hospitality and small-scale entrepreneurship.
+Many now lead hikes, host guests or help coordinate Community initiatives.
+This shows that tourism, when done with care, can support real pathways close to home.

 Women-led initiatives